 Address or Avoid?

 Negative reviews are more than just a nuisance – they’re huge drivers for consumer decision-making and a company’s revenue.
 Just think of your own experience!
-If you see a restaurant with a five-star rating on Yelp, you’ll likely want to try it.
+If you see a restaurant with a five-star rating, you’ll likely want to try it.
 However, a one-star rating is a huge deterrent.

 According to Weber Shandwick, people associate themselves with the products they buy, and want to think highly of the companies that make them.
 40% of those who have a negative experience will stop buying their products.